-For the 13 years Ted Epstein was a member, Blind Idiot God toured the US and Europe, performing with Black Flag, Helmet, The Minutemen, Jesus Lizard, and Sun Ra, among others.
-Live BIG was an unbridled, kinetic experience, described by The Wire’s Mark Sinker as “loud senssurround, violently static.”
+During the thirteen years Ted Epstein was a member, BIG toured the US and Europe, performing with Black Flag, Helmet, The Minutemen, Jesus Lizard, and Sun Ra, among others.
+Live Blind Idiot God was an unbridled, kinetic experience, described by The Wire’s Mark Sinker as “loud senssurround, violently static.”

 In 2001, Hawkins and Katz joined forces with Khanate drummer Tim Wyskida.
 The band began work on new material with looser structures to maximize Wyskida’s exceptional improvisational skills.
 After some setbacks, including Katz sitting out long periods with bad bouts of tendonitis and hearing maladies, the fourth LP began to take shape.
 BIG returned to the stage in 2006, performing well-received shows in NYC.

 In 2012, bassist Gabe Katz departed BIG and was replaced by talented New York veteran Will Dahl, whose resume includes everything from electric jazz improv to recording/touring with NYC metal core act Harley’s War.